 How to integrate Google Cloud Composer/OpenLineage

-To integrate Google Cloud Composer/OpenLineage with Atlan, review the order of operations and then complete the following steps.
+To integrate Google Cloud Composer/OpenLineage with Atlan, complete the following steps.
+To learn more about OpenLineage, refer to OpenLineage configuration and facets.

 Create an API token in Atlan